The Culture: Minds

 The storage capability of a GSV Mind is described in Consider Phlebas as 1030 bytes (1 million yottabytes).

 The Culture is a society undergoing slow (by present-day Earth standards) but constant technological change, so the stated capacity of Minds is open to change.
-In the last 3000 years the capacity of Minds has increased considerably.
+In the last 3,000 years, the capacity of Minds has increased considerably.
 By the time of the events of the novel Excession in the mid 19th century, Minds from the first millennium BCE are referred to jocularly as minds, with a small 'm'.
 Their capacities only allow them to be considered equivalent to what are now known as AI Cores, small (in the literal physical sense) Artificial intelligences used in shuttles, trans-light modules, Drones, and other machines not large enough for a full scale Mind.
 While still considered sentient, a mind's power at this point is considered greatly inferior to a contemporary Mind.
 That said, It is possible for Minds to have upgrades, improvements and enhancements given to them since construction, to allow them to remain up to date.

 Using the sensory equipment available to the Culture, Minds can see inside solid objects; in principle they can also read minds by examining the cellular processes inside a living brain, but Culture Minds regard such mindreading as taboo.
-The only known Mind to break this Taboo, the GCU Grey Area seen in Excession, is largely ostracized and shunned by other Minds as a result.
+The only known Mind to break this Taboo, the GCU Grey Area seen in Excession, is largely ostracised and shunned by other Minds as a result.
 In Look to Windward an example is cited of an attempt to destroy a Culture Mind by smuggling a minuscule antimatter bomb onto a Culture orbital inside the head of a Chelgrian agent.
 However the bomb ends up being spotted without the taboo being broken.

 In Consider Phlebas, a typical Mind is described as a mirror-like ellipsoid of several dozen cubic metres, but weighing many thousands of tons, due to the fact that it is made up of hyper-dense matter.
 It is noted that most of its 'body' only exists in the real world at the outer shell, the inner workings staying constantly within hyperspace.

 The Mind in Consider Phlebas is also described as having internal power sources which function as back-up shield generators and space propulsion, and seeing the rational, safety-conscious thinking of Minds, it would be reasonable to assume that all Minds have such features, as well as a complement of drones and other remote sensors as also described.

 Other equipment available to them spans the whole range of the Culture's technological capabilities and its practically limitless resources.
 However, this equipment would more correctly be considered emplaced in the ship or orbital that the Mind is controlling, rather than being part of the Mind itself.